hedzr/logg/README.md

 - colorful console output by default.
 - switch to logfmt or json dynamically.
 - interfaces and abilities similar with log/slog.
-- adapted into log/slog to enable color logging, so some our predicated (such as Fatal, Panic) cannot work directly.
+- adapted into log/slog to enable color logging, so some our verbs (such as Fatal, Panic) cannot work directly.
 - cascade child logger and dump attrs of parent recursively (need enable `LattrsR` to avoid taking more cpu usages).
 - very lite child loggers.
 - user-defined levels, writer, and value stringer.